ailispaw/photon-box/README.md

 # Photon Vagrant Box for VirtualBox

 - Photon Container OS (Minimal) Installation
-- Install sudo
+- Install sudo and vim
 - Add docker group and add vagrant to the docker group
 - Generate unique /etc/machine-id on the first boot
 - Support Docker provisioner
 - Support NFS synced folder
+- Support VirtualBox Shared Folder
-- 241MB
+- 216MB

 ## How to Build a Box